Submissions

 Proposals should:

-• Detail your vision for the issue, including the proposed focus, why you see it as important to address this debate or theme now, and why Conversations is the right venue for this collection.
+• Detail your vision for the issue, including the proposed focus, why you see it as important to address this debate or theme now, and why Conversations is the right venue for this collection to make an impact.
+Specifically, please state how the proposed issue amplifies voices or conversations that are underheard in our field.

-• Indicate which publication formats you envision in your issue (e.g. traditional essays, creative writing, “roundtable,” interviews,” photo or video essays, etc.), keeping in mind that Conversations currently is an online PDF publication, with a move to an online html platform foreseen in the future.
+• Indicate which publication formats you envision in your issue (e.g. traditional essays, creative writing, roundtable dialogues, interviews, recorded performances, photo or video essays, etc.).
+Keep in mind that Conversations is now an online, open-access, multimedia journal hosted by Michigan Publishing Services.
+Highlight how you will maximize the multimedia platform.

-Please email inquiries and proposals to the Conversations Editor, Rosemary Candelario, at Conversations-editorial@dancestudiesassociation.org
+Please email inquiries and proposals to the Conversations Editor, Rachel Carrico, at Conversations-editorial@dancestudiesassociation.org.

 Contributors will:

-• Submit their contributions in Word format, double spaced, no headers/footers
+• Submit written contributions in Word format, double spaced, no headers/footers, following the citation format set forth by the journal’s style guide

-• Submit copyright forms for permission to use photographs/illustrations
+• Submit copyright forms for permission to use photographs/illustrations/videos

-• Include image callouts in their text, as appropriate
+• Include image callouts in the text, as appropriate, and write corresponding captions and alt text

-Please note that contributors published in Conversations Across the Field of Dance Studies have the right to republish their own work in whole or in part after two years.
-The republication must be accompanied by the following acknowledgement: “This article was originally published in Conversations Across the Field of Dance Studies, Vol. [number], [year].”
+• Attribution - The republication must be accompanied by the following acknowledgement: “This article was originally published in Conversations Across the Field of Dance Studies, Vol. [number], [year].”
+Contributors must also provide a link to the license (https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en), and indicate if changes were made.

 Must include name, affiliation, email.